geoffreyc/ExchangeRateParser/README.md

-Google Exchange Rate Parser
+Exchange Rate Parser
 ===================

 This repository is a small showcase app using JAVA/Spring to create a small REST API interface.
-It uses [Jsoup](https://github.com/jhy/jsoup) to scrape google's result page (note: This is potentially against google's terms of service)
+It uses [Jsoup](https://github.com/jhy/jsoup) to scrape XE.com (google's result page as a fall back) (note: This is potentially against their terms of service)

 ----------